JarretRight/Submarine-2018-TBN-/README.md

-# Submarine-2018-TBN-
+# Polaris
-Submarine-2018 project code
+Polaris project code

 ## Getting Started
 To get started developing for this project, follow the instructions below